 Microsoft System Configuration or MSConfig is a system used to troubleshoot the Microsoft Windows.
-It can re-enable, or disable a software, device drivers, and Windows programs that run in a startup process to help determine the root cause of the problem in the Windows system.
+It can re-enable, or disable the software, device drivers, and Windows programs that run in a startup process to help determine the root cause of the problem in the Windows system.

-A computer system like Windows 10 will automatically configured the important updates, while others need a manual update.
+A computer system like Windows 10 will automatically configure the important updates, while others need a manual update.
 However, when an update is being installed during startup or shutdown, then the installation process may get stuck, locks up, freezes, or hang.
-It may take long to finish the Windows update that is why it needs to be fixed.
+It may take longer to finish the Windows update that is why it needs to be fixed.

 The following error message may be seen on the computer screen when installation issues arise: